MaterializeInc/materialize/doc/user/content/sql/show-create-sink.md

 ---
 title: "SHOW CREATE SINK"
-description: "`SHOW CREATE SINK` returns the URL used to create the sink."
+description: "`SHOW CREATE SINK` returns the statement used to create the sink."
 menu:
   main:
     parent: commands
 ---

-`SHOW CREATE SINK` returns the [`CREATE SINK`](../create-sink) statement used to create the sink.
+`SHOW CREATE SINK` returns the DDL statement used to create the sink.

 ## Syntax